keyserfaty/react-redux-blog-seed/README.md

     │ ├── tags
     ├── View

 Something similar happens to components when an application starts to grow.
 If we create a component for every single view we have we suddenly start having lots of repeated code everywhere.
-Having a separate component for every view is ok but to let an application scale wellwe need to keep every UI element of our app in one place.
+Having a separate component for every view is ok but to let an application scale well we need to keep every UI element of our app in one place.
 This way, the moment we need to add a view to our app all we need to do is to stick together some of those UI components into a view.
 An example from the `Post` view:

 ```javascript
 {/* from src/components/views/Post.jsx */}